johngai19/go_k8s_helm/README.md

 This project is a Go application designed to interact with Kubernetes clusters and manage Helm chart deployments.
 It serves as an illustrative example of how to use the official Go client libraries for Kubernetes (`client-go`) and the Helm SDK.
 The project includes command-line utilities (`k8schecker`, `helmctl`) for direct interaction and testing, as well as internal utility packages (`k8sutils`, `helmutils`) that can be leveraged by other Go applications or within this project for more complex operations.

-A key component used for initial setup verification and ongoing testing is the `umbrella-chart` located in the `umbrella-chart/` subdirectory.
+The `umbrella-chart/` subdirectory currently serves as an example chart for initial setup verification and testing.
+In a production-like setup driven by the planned features, user-managed charts would reside within a dedicated data directory.

 ## Prerequisites